ctrlbadger/quartz/content/music/How to Play Folk by Ear - Sid's Trad Tips.md

-Been learning this tune called The Square at Cross McGlenn today.
-Here's some ways of getting an understanding and learning a tune!
-This is **my way** of learning **traditional folk tunes** by ear.
-I hope some of these tips and tricks can help you.
+I've been learning this tune called The Square at Cross McGlenn recently and I thought I'd share my process.
+Here's my 5 step guide of really understanding a complex tune!
+This is **my way** of learning **traditional folk tunes** by ear, I hope some of these tips and tricks can help you.

 ## Step 1.
 Listen!
 You probably want to learn a tune because you've heard somebody else play it and it sounds awesome!
 Scahill played a version of this tune here ([https://www.youtube.com/watch?v=bnqUmv8COP0&t=75s](https://www.youtube.com/watch?v=bnqUmv8COP0&t=75s)).
 Making sure you listen to a tune from many **different artists** gives you a better understanding of what you're trying to play.
 This is honestly the most important step and really understanding the little nuances of a performance can really sell a tune!